hipe/tmx/doc_test/doc/issues/029-notes-about-our-tests.md

 emissions are requested, *ONLY ONCE* per unit of work will we use this tailor made "shave" (basically pop) method of the event log to *REMOVE* those emissions and memoize them into the associated tuple.

+## :#note-5

+these tests use a mocked system but a real filesystem, an arrangement that has particular justification and particular consequences. first, the justification:

+  - mocking a filesystem (tree) feels cludgy when the real filesystem is so much better at being a filesystem (tree), in terms of ergonomics and transparency - using a real-filesystem (tree) as a test fixture requires zero prerequisite API knowledge.

+  - similarly but conversely, using the real system feels too cludgy when our only interaction with git is a few `git status` commands:

+      - "shipping" with a fixture "project" is not really feasible

+      - touching/producing such a project on-the-fly seems like overkill

+      - using the selfsame project is nasty:
+        - we should not assume that the installation against which the tests are being run is a git checkout
+        - some tests need to modify the files under version control. doing this against "selfsame" files seems really wrong.

+when using the real filesystem and executing a test case that under normal execution is expected to modify those files, we have at least two choices:

+  1) have a "fixture tree" representing a filesystem tree with structure and content that reflects a particular starting state for a one or more tests; copy this whole structure recursively to a mutable, temporary location; execute the operation against this temporary tree;
+     make assertions against this temporary tree; then (during test cleanup) remove the whole tree ("recursively").

+  2) rather than copying the whole tree recursively, allow the test to modify the *original* (and only) copy of the fixture tree (yes the one that is part of the distribution, i.e in version control) and then after the operation under test has been executed and the assertions have been asserted, carefully restore this tree to its original state (byte for byte).

+the (2) way is kind of crazy, but has the advantages that for simple scenarios it requires less code and executes faster. however care must be taken when developing this way that you are always able to restore the tree to its pristine state when an unexpected fatal error occurs before the test can restore it.